almagyabin/IS-477-Group-Project/docs/analysis_visualization.md

 Output: results/rating_distribution.png

 Research Question 2:
-"Does the rating correlate with favorites?"
+"Does a higher rating correlate with having more favorites?"

 Method:
 - Computed Pearson correlation between score_csv and favorites.